piercus/ip-adapter-palette/README.md

 # ip-adapter-palette
-Train a color palette adapter using color-palette
+Train a color palette adapter using refiners